zackrylangford/zackrylangford/README.md

 👋 Hi, I'm Zack!

 👨‍👩‍👦‍👦‍👦 Family man, married to Rebecca, with 3 wonderful kids.
-💪 Stay-at-home dad for the last 4 years, and Brazillian Jiu-Jitsu enthusiast.
+💪 Stay-at-home dad for the last 5 years, and Brazillian Jiu-Jitsu enthusiast.
-📱 Specialize in Cloud-Integrated iOS Development, creating innovative and scalable applications.
+📱 Specialize in Cloud-Integrated Web Development, creating innovative and scalable applications.
-🔗 While my focus is on iOS, I'm passionate about contributing to and supporting the open-source community, whether it's through shared tools, educational content, or open standards.
+🌱 Continuously learning and growing in areas like Python, AWS, and all things that drive growth and innovation.

-🌱 Continuously learning and growing in areas like Python, AWS, Swift, and all things that drive growth and innovation.
+Currently working on lots of projects, but primarily focused on the web ecosystem for yarnandchai.com (includes, Next.js, AWS, Wordpress, and multiple apps deployed all over the place).

 ### What I like to work with: